lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 **Tatsumaki** _(04-Sep-18 04:09 PM)_

-🎱 | Reply hazy try again, Zander.
+🎱 | It is certain, Zander.

 **ProfessorTree** _(04-Sep-18 04:09 PM)_